Parliamentary.ai

 Overview

 This bill amends the School Standards and Framework Act 1998 to change how assemblies are conducted in state schools in England.
-It removes the requirement for daily collective worship in schools without a designated religious character and replaces it with a daily assembly focused on spiritual, moral, social, and cultural education.
+It replaces the requirement for daily collective worship in non-religious state schools with a daily assembly focused on spiritual, moral, social, and cultural education, while allowing for voluntary acts of worship.

 Description